 OK, so it might not have stopped people wanting to watch a high quality, professionally made production in their living room TVs, but it's an insight into how TV might be produced in the future.
 After all with YouTube you don't need a big budget – or indeed any budget at all – to produce your own TV series and establish a massive following.

-While the free portion of YouTube will always remain the most popular (the latest statistic says that a whopping eight years' worth of content is uploaded each and every day to the site), but if you're looking for quality content, YouTube TV is also an excellent option worth considering.
+The free portion of YouTube will always remain the most popular, but if you're looking for quality content, YouTube TV is also an excellent option worth considering.

-A subscription to YouTube TV is on the expensive side at $40 a month, but you're treated to a fair amount of content – around 60 channels replete with cloud DVR functionality.
-The service is available only in the US for now, however, and even here it's only available in around 100 markets around the country.
-Still, if you're lucky enough to be in one of those areas, it's the best live TV streaming service out there right now.
+A subscription to YouTube TV is on the expensive side at $64.99 a month, but you're treated to a fair amount of content – 85+ channels replete with cloud DVR functionality.
+The service is available only in the US for now, however.
+Still, if you can get it in your area, it's the best live TV streaming service out there right now.

 Sling TV is a kind of cure-all for the cord-cutting generation, something that we knew we needed but no company stepped up to make.
 That said, it's everything cable's not.
 It's affordable.
 It's no-obligation.
 And there are absolutely zero sales reps trying to stop you from cancelling your contract.
 Best of all, you won't have to give up some of the perks cable provided in the last few years like the ability to pause live TV or watch something that aired up to 72 hours ago.